-An assessment of each of EMWD's wells was completed in 2013.
+An assessment of all EMWD wells was completed in 2013.
 Two sources were considered vulnerable to airports and airplane maintenance associated with a contaminant detected in the water supply.
 In addition, other EMWD wells were considered most vulnerable to the following due to proximity (not associated with any contaminants): commercial and industrial activities, residential activities, agriculture, and other activities such as recreation and transportation.